azkidenz/wizard-guard/README.md

 </p>

 # WizardGuard
-WizardGuard is an end-to-end platform to manage password, credit card and secure notes.
+WizardGuard is an end-to-end platform to manage passwords, credit cards and secure notes.

 WizardGuard is available at [wizardguard.org](https://wizardguard.org).